zv-louis/updsts/README.md

 You can specify a different location with the `-c` option.

-## Available MCP Tools
+## 8. Available MCP Tools

 When started as an MCP server, the following tools are available from Agent tools.

 ### `updsts_update_sts_credential`

-Get and update AWS credentials for the specified profile using TOTP token.
+Get STS credentials for the specified AWS profile and create/update the sts profile in the credential file.

 - Parameters:
   - `profile_name` (str): AWS profile name to update (required)